Cartus/cartus.github.io/_pages/lab.md

 - [Alisa Yingjia Wan](https://yingjia.one/): Master at University of Cambridge
 - Boyu Zhu: Master at University College London
 - Langqi Liu: Master at Nanjing University
-- Bowen Zhai: Master at Peking University
+- Bowen Qu: Master at Peking University
 - Qingsong Lyu: Master at Tsinghua University
 - Junhan Shi: Master at Tsinghua University
 - Jiaran Zhang: Master at Harbin Institute of Technology